Skilled Trades And Workers’ Compensation Representation

 Contact the Trade and Utility Worker Compensation Attorneys

-If you’re facing mounting medical bills and an uncertain work future, contact the workers’ compensation lawyers at the law office of Parisi & Gerlanc today and schedule a free consultation to discuss your case.
+If you’re facing mounting medical bills and an uncertain work future, contact the workers’ compensation lawyers online or call Parisi & Gerlanc, Attorneys At Law at 551-587-8915 to schedule a free consultation to discuss your case.